Jaspersoft/jrs-rest-java-client/README.md

         .createNew(folder);
 ```
 ####Modifying a Resource
 Use the `createOrUpdate()` method above to overwrite an entire resource.
 Specify the path of the target resource in the `resource()` method and specify resource of the same type.
 Use `parameter(ResourceServiceParameter.OVERWRITE, "true")` to replace a resource of a different type.
-The resource descriptor must completely describe the updated resource, not use individual fields.
+The resource descriptor must completely describe the updated resource, not use individual queryFields.
 The descriptor must also use only references for nested resources, not other resources expanded inline.
 You can update the local resources using the hidden folder _file.
-The `patchResource()` method updates individual descriptor fields on the target resource.
+The `patchResource()` method updates individual descriptor queryFields on the target resource.
 It also accept expressions that modify the descriptor in the Spring Expression Language.
 This expression language lets you easily modify the structure and values of descriptors.
 ```java
 PatchDescriptor patchDescriptor = new PatchDescriptor();
 patchDescriptor.setVersion(0);